QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

 Samuelson's (1939) Multiplier-Accelerator Model
 ===============================================

-The previous lecture showed (among other things) how to represent a univariate auto-regressive processes as a linear state space model
+Aamong other things, the  lecture :doc:`Linear State Space Models<linear_models>`showed  how to represent a univariate auto-regressive processes as a linear state space model

-We will do the same for Samuelson's (1939) multiplier-accelerator model
+We will do the same for Samuelson's (1939) multiplier-accelerator model described and simulated in :doc:`Samuelson Multiplier Accelerator <samuelson>`

 Assume that